 Paleo bacon wrapped dates are an easy appetizer with a delightful combination of textures and flavors – sweet and savory, crispy and gooey.

-I discovered bacon wrapped dates at Tango restaurant in Seattle.
+I discovered this recipe at Tango restaurant in Seattle.
 The warm tapas menu included a dish of “Cheap Dates” – Medjool dates wrapped in bacon.
 We ordered it and were delighted by the combination of textures and flavors – sweet and savory, crispy and gooey.

 To recreate the dish at home while keeping nutrition in check, I decided to use smaller dates and to cut each bacon slice into thirds before wrapping the dates.

 Although regular dates are not as wonderful as Medjool dates, the result is still amazingly delicious and decadent.
 My only complaint is, it’s so good, it’s difficult not to overindulge!
 So I normally only make them when we host, to ensure there are plenty of people in the house to help me eat them. 🙂